bomberstudios/fireworks/README.markdown

   Set Canvas Color

+- **Copy Fill Color**  (No shortcut)

+  Copies the currently selected object's fill color.

 - **Fill Color**  (CTRL + C)

   Set fill color.
 If the selection is a group, every object inside the group will be filled with the selected color.
 If the selected object has a gradient fill, it will be replaced with a solid fill.
 If the selected object is a Symbol, a Color Effect will be applied to it.

+- **Paste Fill Color**  (No shortcut)

+  Pastes the color copied using the Copy Fill Color command to all selected objects.

 - **Stroke Color**  (CTRL + SHIFT + C)